cewing/training.python_web/source/presentations/django_intro.rst

 .. class:: incremental

-You write Python classes called *models* describing the object that make up your system.
+You write Python classes called *models* describing the objects that make up your system.

 .. class:: incremental